David Parr House

 An extraordinary artistic project created by 'artist-painter' David Parr (1854/5- 1927) in a small terraced house in Cambridge.

 - Red House, United Kingdom - the Arts & Crafts home created by designer and writer William Morris (1834-1896)

 - La Maison Cauchie, Belgium - an Art Nouveau 'total artwork' designed by husband and wife Paul Cauchie (1875-1952) and Caroline Voet (1875-1969).

 David Parr was a working-class painter employed for many years by the decorative arts company F R Leach & Sons, whose clients included Jesus College, Cambridge and the church of All Saints on Jesus Lane.
 Over a period of forty years, Parr decorated his own terraced house in the manner of these grand Arts & Crafts interiors, creating hand-painted wall decoration, Gothic carvings and stained glass panels.
 However, the house was also a family home, where Parr and his wife Mary raised three children.

-Those who are interested in the project are invited to join the David Parr House mailing list via the email address listed here, and they can be put on a waiting list for a guided tour when the House re-opens.
+Those who are interested the David Parr House are invited to join mailing list via the email address listed here, bookings for tours can be made through their website.

 Open for tours, check website for details.